5 reasons to leverage litigation data for your case

 5. Manage client expectations

 Managing client expectations can be one of the trickiest parts of practicing law.
-Attorneys are typically concerned about the best way to advocate for their clients, while clients are typically concerned with remaining informed about their issues and keeping costs down, as much as they are concerned about the outcome of their case.
+Attorneys are typically concerned about the best way to advocate for their clients, while clients are generally concerned with remaining informed about their issues and keeping costs down, as much as they are concerned about the outcome of their case.

 With Litigation Analytics, attorneys can easily address common client questions about the likely outcome, cost, and timeline of their case by accessing clear data on how the judge has ruled on similar cases.
 With information at their fingertips about judges, opponents, and more, litigators can provide data-backed updates and probabilities during conversations with clients - without spending inordinate time researching - helping to keep clients better informed and happier.